aschombe/microRISC/docs/sections/section1/subsection1-1.typ

 === General Purpose Registers

 The general purpose registers are used to store data and perform arithmetic operations.
 They are named R0-R29 and are 32 bits wide.
-R30 is reserved for the stack pointer (SP) and R31 is reserved for the comparison register (CMP).
+R30 is the SP (stack pointer) and R31 is the LR (link register).
+The binary representation of each register is shown in the table below.

 #table(
   columns: 4,